mladen/practicing-python/PythonCrashCourse.md

 dict1 = {'name': 'John', 'age': 30}
 dict2 = {'location': 'London'}
 dict3 = {**dict1, **dict2}
+# Notice: **dict1 unpacks the dictionary, so that we get the key-value pairs as keyword arguments
+# Note: If there are duplicate keys, the last one wins
 print(dict3)  # Output: {'name': 'John', 'age': 30, 'location': 'London'}
 ```